dddrrreee/cs49n-20spr/labs/4-hall-effect/README.md

 ### Detecting magnet contact with a hall effect sensor

+TODO:
+    - prelab
+    - add so that they copy into libpi and change the makefil so that it will work.
+    - change so that they can do a fake one that will check their result.   should we have them implement this part?

 For this lab you're going to implement the sensor driver on your own for a simple a simple magnetic sensing device (a "hall effect" sensor).
 You'll then use a simple fake-pi implementation to cross-check your